KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Profiles-and-Extensions/Profiles/Profile-England-Organization/name.page.md

 <b>Definition:</b>

-The ODS/SDS name of the Organisation
+The ODS/SDS name of the Organisation.

 ```json
 "name": "NHS NIGHTINGALE HOSPITAL YORKSHIRE AND THE HUMBER"